AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/overview.md

 You are now ready to get started on your Adobe Quick Site Creation journey.

 * If you serve both front-end developer and administrator roles or simply want to understand the end-to-end process in AEM, please start at the beginning of the journey with [Understand Cloud Manager](cloud-manager.md) as laid out below.
-* If you are only responsible for front-end development and will interact with the administrator, you can skip directly to [Customize the site theme.](customize-theme.md)
+* If you are only responsible for front-end development and will interact with the administrator, you can skip directly to [Retrieve git repository access information](retrieve-access.md) to get access to the AEM git repository and start customizing.

 ## Additional Resources {#additional-resources}